 For example, if your learners are mainly finance executives, you should get your learners thinking about what they do and how they can improve by bringing together materials from trusted sources.
 Look for quality sources only.
 They are not going to trust a source that doesn't seem reliable.

-3) Choose Your Team and Delegate Roles
+3) Choose Your Team and Assign Roles

 Who’s going to be involved in the process of content curation and what is their role?
 Having defined roles will help each team member to focus and avoid confusion over who’s supposed to do what.